barmalry84/my_test/iac/README.md

-# Terraform Deployment for FalafelAPI Infrastructure
+# IAC and Terraform Setup Guide

-This repository contains Terraform configurations to set up a robust AWS infrastructure for the FalafelAPI.
-The architecture comprises:
+This repository includes Terraform configurations designed to establish a resilient AWS infrastructure for the API.
+The architectural components consist of:

+1. Basic Infra stack:
-- A VPC with both public and private subnets spanning across three availability zones.
+	- A Virtual Private Cloud (VPC) featuring public and private subnets distributed across three availability zones.
-- ECS Fargate for running the FalafelAPI server in a serverless manner.
-- DynamoDB for storage.
-- Elastic Container Registry (ECR) to store the FalafelAPI Docker images.
+	- Elastic Container Registry (ECR) utilized for storing Docker images.
-- Necessary gateways and security groups to ensure the infrastructure is secure and traffic flows appropriately.

-## Infrastructure Overview

-### Virtual Private Cloud (VPC)

-- **VPC Name**: `falafel_vpc`
-- **CIDR Block**: `10.1.0.0/24`

-The VPC is partitioned into three public and three private subnets, each in a separate availability zone:

-**Public Subnets (CIDR Blocks):**
-- `10.1.0.192/28`
-- `10.1.0.208/28`
-- `10.1.0.224/28`

-**Private Subnets (CIDR Blocks):**
-- `10.1.0.0/26`
-- `10.1.0.64/26`
-- `10.1.0.128/26`
+	- ECS cluster.

-### NAT and Internet Gateways

-Public subnets interface with the Internet Gateway (IGW) for external communication, while private subnets route outbound traffic via a Network Address Translation Gateway (NATGW) situated in the public subnets.
+	- Public subnets establish connectivity with the Internet Gateway (IGW) to facilitate external communication.
+In contrast, private subnets direct outbound traffic through a Network Address Translation Gateway (NATGW) located within the public subnets.

-## Continuous Integration and Deployment with GitHub Actions

-The infrastructure as code is not just about defining resources but ensuring that they are deployed correctly and securely.
-To this end, a comprehensive CI/CD pipeline using GitHub Actions is employed.

-### Workflow
+2. App Infra stack:
+	- External ALB to access application (I assume here that access shall be external).
+	- Target Groups and Listeners.
+	- DynamoDB serving as the database solution.
+	- IAM role for application.
+	- ALB Security group
+3. Deploy Infra Stack:
+	- ECS Fargate to operate the PeopleInfo API in a serverless fashion.
+	- Task Definition.
+	- ECS security group.

+## Workflow TF checks and commands

 The `.github/workflows` directory contains a GitHub Actions workflow that:

 1. **Validates** Terraform configurations using `terraform fmt`.
 2. **Lints** the code with `tflint`.
-3. **Checks** for security vulnerabilities with `tfsec`.
+3. **Inits** Terraform code and creates backend configuration.
 4. **Plans** the Terraform changes.
 5. **Applies** the changes when code is merged into the main branch.

-### Steps

-1. **Terraform Format, Lint, and Security Checks**: On every push, the workflow checks out the code, sets up Terraform, AWS credentials, and performs format, lint, and security checks.

-2. **Terraform Plan**: After the initial checks, Terraform initialization and planning steps are executed to provide a preview of the changes that will be applied.

-3. **Terraform Apply**: On merges to the main branch, after successful planning, the changes are automatically applied, ensuring that the infrastructure always reflects the latest code.